 Commonly though, it’s about family business and politics.
 It could be about national politics, international or even just local, but it’s a normal occurrence.
 It’s expected, really, for that to come up when elections are so close in November.
 That does raise the question though; is it a bad idea to bring it up at all?

 Most people are used to having to sit through these conversations, especially through their childhoods.
 It isn’t normally a positive experience, though.
 It can end in harsh arguments or boiling tensions, usually ruining the spirit of the holiday.
 It’s never fun to sit through that, no matter whose side you’re on.
 Not everybody lets the arguments of the outside world interfere with their family relations though, and it can make the day more enjoyable.
 But should all talk of politics be avoided?
 It’s really hard to say, because many valid and civil conversations could happen too.

-According to a 2018 Pew survey, 59 percent of adult Americans are okay with discussing politics with their families, but the other 40 percent avoids the topic completely.
+According to a 2018 Pew survey, 59 percent of American adults are okay with discussing politics with their families, but the other 40 percent avoids the topic completely.
 That 59 percent might be thanks to the fact that usually 64 percent of American families share views.
 Statistically, it should be alright to discuss it, right?

 What people seem to forget about though is that the other 9 percent don’t have anyone to agree with, or the 42 percent that have “most.”
 Considering that, there is a pretty good chance that you could be singling out a few family members, even if you don’t see them often.

 For some people, politics is a way of life.
 If anyone in your family works for the government or anything involved in politics, it’s very hard to avoid.
 Unless it’s outright said to not talk about it, the chances are very high for it to come up at the table.